 Any student, undergraduate or graduate, faculty or staff may apply to be a volunteer.
-They must be willing to lead or help facilitate workshops in any of the areas of theatre, dance, music, art or creative writing.
+They must be willing to lead or help facilitate workshops in any of the areas of theatre, improvisation, dance, music, art or creative writing.
 Volunteers must commit to the following activities:

 - Attend the one day educational retreat mid-September.

 - Help organize the themes of each of the workshops.
 For example, one workshop might focus on teaching step dancing while another may be working on theatre, acting out scenes, or voice lessons.

 - Attend the orientation at the prison where you will be volunteering.

 - Tuesday nights: approximately 5 PM to 8:30 PM including travel time